 Yes, Studio BV designed a custom conduit installation that weaves throughout the space to represent their business network and their brand.

 For specific examples, please describe the product, how it was used, and if it solved any specific problem.

-In terms of furniture, iSpace provided a variety of settings to reflect the choice and flexibility that the client and designer had requested.
+In terms of furniture, a variety of settings were provided to reflect the choice and flexibility that the client and designer had requested.

 A variety of settings introduced soft seating for moments of retreat or alternative work areas.
 Communal spaces were outfitted with a variety of ancillary pieces that lend to collaboration, socializing, individual work and meetings.

 Field Nation’s conferencing technology included digital wired connections and wireless sharing through Apple TV.
 The Field Nation team kept their conferencing areas simple, consistent and effective.
 Field Nation added digital signage in their Media Lounge and used NEC’s new ultra-thin bezel displays.
 Room scheduling panels are placed at every conferencing area.
 This included iPad’s running scheduling software.

 What products or service solutions are making the biggest impact in your space?

 As a technology provider, the room schedulers with sleek IPORT mounting hardware. have made a big difference in efficiency.
 Not only do they act as attractive signage, but it makes finding a room for impromptu meetings or quiet areas more simple.
 The room schedulers we utilized are newer technology from Redpark

 What kind of branding elements were incorporated into the design?